msamsami/fastapi-maintenance/README.md

     return {"message": "Hello World"}
 ```

 By default, the middleware checks the `FASTAPI_MAINTENANCE_MODE` environment variable to see if maintenance mode is active.
-If it is not, the root endpoint will proceed to return its response:
+If it's not, the root endpoint will proceed to return its response:
 ```json
 {"message":"Hello World"}
 ```